 Personal injury lawyers, like the experienced attorneys at Breaux Law Firm, help with personal injury cases that stem from all sorts of accidents, like those involving automobiles, motorcycles, boats, animal bites, product liability, and medical malpractice.
 They are also experienced when it comes to job-related accidents, wrongful death, slip and fall accidents, and maritime or offshore accidents.

+To know how long does a car accident settlement take you to need to know the car accident settlement process.
 After a car accident, you’ll file an insurance claim with the at-fault driver’s insurance policy.
 If the driver doesn’t have insurance, you must make a claim with your own insurance carrier.
 Using a local insurance claims adjuster, the at-fault driver’s insurance company will begin investigating the accident.
 This insurance adjuster will review the evidence you’ve provided, such as

 Your claim will be accepted or rejected by the insurance company.
 The insurer will provide an approval or denial letter.
 If your claim is approved, the insurance company agrees to provide compensation for your damages.